 If the grass needs to be cut, the weeds need to be pulled, the car needs to be washed and the oil needs to be changed, and the garage is a disorganized mess, it pressures you.
 You can complain about the mess, or you can stop procrastinating and take action one item at a time to bring order to your home.
-God is certainly a God of order and Moving Up Higher Joyce and the Temple are just amazing to me.
-God made sure that everything was done in the most orderly and best way possible.
+God is certainly a God of order and in the most orderly and best way possible.
 Chaos makes us feel confused, and God is not the author of confusion, but He's a God of order and peace (1 Corinthians 14:33).
-I encourage you to form the habit of being now person-one who does what needs to be done as soon as you can.
-All truly successful people have this habit.
-We don't become successful by putting things off!
+I encourage you to form the habit of being now person-one who does what needs